Coherence-induced deep thermalization transition in random permutation quantum dynamics

 {\it Coherence-induced phase transition.}---What is the mechanism behind the transition in the PE and the nature of the accompanying phases?
 A key observation is that the apparent limiting ensembles $\mathcal{E}_\text{Cl}$ and $\mathcal{E}_\text{Haar}$ are distinguished by the ``amount'' of superposition over the computational basis harbored by their constituent wavefunctions.
 This is captured by the resource-theoretic concept of {\it coherence}~\cite{baumgratz2014quantifying, PhysRevLett.116.120404, RevModPhys.89.041003}.
-As a resource, coherence can be rigorously quantified e.g., by the relative entropy of coherence $C_{r}(\rho):=S(\rho_\text{diag})-S(\rho)$ (with $S$ the von Neumann entropy and $\rho_\text{diag}$ the diagonal part of $\rho$, corresponding to full dephasing), which is a monotone under ``free'' incoherent operations (operations which map diagonal states to themselves).
-Among pure states, computational basis states achieve the minimum coherence, $C_{r}(|z_A\rangle) = 0$, while Haar random states are close to maximally-coherent, {$\mathbb{E}_{\psi_A \sim \text{Haar}(\mathcal{H}_A)}[C_{r}(|\psi_{A}\rangle)] = \sum_{k=2}^{d_A} 1/k $~\cite{singh2016average}}\footnote{Asymptotically, this grows as $\ln d_A + \gamma - 1$ with corrections in $1/d_A$, where $\gamma$ is the Euler-Mascheroni constant.}.
+As a resource, coherence can be rigorously quantified by the relative entropy of coherence $C_{r}(\rho)$\,$:=$\,$S(\rho_\text{diag})$\,$-$\,$S(\rho)$ (with $S$ the von Neumann entropy and $\rho_\text{diag}$ the diagonal part of $\rho$, corresponding to full dephasing), which is a monotone under ``free'' incoherent operations (operations which map diagonal states to themselves).
+Among pure states, computational basis states achieve the minimum coherence, $C_{r}(|z_A\rangle)$\,$=$\,$0$, while Haar random states are close to maximally-coherent, {$\mathbb{E}_{\psi_A \sim \text{Haar}(\mathcal{H}_A)}[C_{r}(|\psi_{A}\rangle)]$\,$=$\,$\sum_{k=2}^{d_A} 1/k $~\cite{singh2016average}}\footnote{Asymptotically, this grows as $\ln d_A + \gamma - 1$ with corrections in $1/d_A$, where $\gamma$ is the Euler-Mascheroni constant.}.
 Furthermore, RPD and $z$-basis measurements are incoherent operations while general measurements are not (they can increase coherence).
-This suggests that the transition in the PE should be viewed as one driven by coherence: coherence is injected by the initial state and choice of measurement basis, and then may either proliferate to the local subsystem $A$ or vanish; the role of the RPD is to scramble the initial quantum information nonlocally, making this process universal.
+This suggests that the transition in the PE should be viewed as one driven by coherence: coherence is injected globally by the initial state and choice of measurement basis before being scrambled nonlocally by RPD, which crucially does not create more superpositions; such coherence may then either proliferate and be detectable locally in the subsystem $A$ or not.
+Further, the picture implies this physics should generically occur, i.e., be universal, as long as the dynamics is sufficiently scrambling and {\it coherence-preserving}: indeed, the maximal set of such free incoherent unitary operations is precisely RPD, with the mild extension to include diagonal phase gates~(see \cite{supp} for details).
 It also further suggests that the appropriate order parameter to consider is the ensemble-averaged coherence~\footnote{We emphasize that this is not the same as the coherence of the average state $C_{r}([ \mathbb{E}_{\psi_A\sim\mathcal{E}_\text{PE}} |\psi_A \rangle \langle \psi_A| ] )$, since coherence is not a linear function of the state.}

 To confirm this physical picture and illustrate it explicitly, we turn to the mixed-basis model.
 The key simplification of this model is that the distributions of computational-basis amplitudes of the initial state and measurement basis are all ``flat'', allowing us to explicitly calculate coherence in the projected states through simple counting of the number of bit-strings appearing in its decomposition (this is unlike the general case where the shape of the distribution also matters).
 As we will see, this yields an analytically predictable phase boundary.